Q-CAD/.github/README.md

 # QCAD -- Quantum Correlated materials Accelerated Discovery platform

-Goal: To establish the computational infrastructure and  algorithms which can put theory-in-the-loop for experimental automation of synthesis, manipulation and characterization, accelerating autonomous discovery of new materials and chemical processes.
+Goal: To establish the computational infrastructure and  algorithms which can put theory-in-the-loop for experimental automation of synthesis, manipulation and characterization, accelerating autonomous discovery of new materials, physics and chemical processes.
+[Project funded by Oak Ridge National Laboratory]

 Specific sub-projects currently being worked upon :
   1. Develop cross-platform workflows on HPC environments to create Digital Twins for material discovery, synthesis, manipulation and characterization using multi-scale simulation methodogies (for now focusing on, ab initio methods at varying fidelity, atomiistic force-fields, phase-field simulation approaches);